Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 This capability becomes critical in environments where decisions are not binary but multi-dimensional.

 A single delivery decision may involve trade-offs between cost, delivery speed, customer preference, vehicle type, regulatory constraints, and real-time capacity availability.
-Advanced systems can process hundreds of such constraints simultaneously, reflecting the actual complexity of enterprise logistics .
+Advanced execution platforms—like Locus—can process 250+ such constraints simultaneously, reflecting the actual complexity of enterprise logistics across multi-carrier, multi-channel networks.
+This is the core capability that separates execution layers from traditional planning modules.

 What distinguishes execution layers is not just their intelligence, but their ability to act.
 They do not stop at recommending a better route or allocation—they implement it.